emnify/product-docs/docs/rest/sms-operations.md

 ---
-description: Performing SMS related operations with the API
+description: Perform SMS related operations with the API
 displayed_sidebar: devResourcesSidebar
 ---

-# Sending and receiving SMS
+# Send and receive SMS

 You can perform the following SMS related operations using the `endpoint` API.